The Clear Edge

 What it looks like:

-Dashboard has 15-20 financial metrics.
-Website traffic, email open rates, social followers, cost per lead, customer satisfaction scores, team utilization rates, conversion by channel, average project size, and 8 other numbers.
-Spends 60-90 minutes weekly reviewing all metrics.
-Can’t identify which one matters most this week.
+The dashboard shows 15–20 financial metrics: website traffic, email open rates, social followers, cost per lead, customer satisfaction scores, team utilization rates, conversion by channel, average project size, and several others.
+You spend 60–90 minutes each week reviewing everything and still can’t see which number matters most right now.

 Why it happens:

-More metrics feel more informative.
-Data creates an illusion of control.
-Every metric seems important in isolation.
+More metrics feel more informative, and the volume of data creates an illusion of control because every metric seems important when you look at it alone.

 How to avoid:

-Five numbers only.
-Strip everything else.
-If a metric doesn’t appear in the Five Numbers Dashboard, stop tracking it weekly.
-You can review secondary metrics monthly or quarterly, but your weekly focus is on these five and only these five.
+Track five numbers only and strip out everything else.
+If a metric isn’t part of the Five Numbers Dashboard, stop tracking it weekly; review secondary metrics monthly or quarterly and keep your weekly focus on these five alone.

-One consultant went from tracking 18 metrics to 5.
-His reflection: “I thought I’d feel less informed.
+One consultant went from tracking 18 metrics to 5 and said, “I thought I’d feel less informed.
 Instead, I felt more decisive.
 I finally knew which number to fix instead of drowning in data that didn’t change anything.”

 Mistake 2: Not Updating Weekly